John Huston: Marriages

 Huston visited Ireland in 1951 and stayed at Luggala, County Wicklow, the home of Garech Browne, a member of the Guinness family.
-He visited Ireland several times afterwards and on one of these visits, he purchased and restored a Georgian home, St Clerans, of Craughwell, County Galway.
+He visited Ireland several times afterwards, and on one of these visits he bought and restored a Georgian home, St Clerans, in Craughwell, County Galway.
 Between 1960 and 1971 he served as Master of Fox Hounds (MFH) of the County Galway Hunt, whose kennels are at Craughwell.
 He renounced his U.S. citizenship and became an Irish citizen in 1964.
 His daughter Anjelica attended school in Ireland at Kylemore Abbey for a number of years.
 A film school is now dedicated to him on the NUI Galway campus.

 Painting

-Huston was an accomplished painter who wrote in his autobiography, "Nothing has played a more important role in my life".
+Huston was an accomplished painter who wrote in his autobiography that "nothing has played a more important role in my life."
 As a young man, he studied at the Smith School of Art in Los Angeles but dropped out within a few months.
 He later studied at the Art Students League of New York.
 He painted throughout his life and had studios in each of his homes.
-One of the last pictures that Huston painted, his colorful watercolor including a ram and a bunch of grapes, along with his handwritten inscription, "In celebration of my beloved friend Baron Philippe's 60th harvest at Mouton -- John Huston," illustrated the label of the 1982 vintage of Château Mouton Rothschild, in one of the greatest years of one of the world's greatest wines, putting him in the company of the renowned artists who illustrated that wine's label in other years.
+One of the last pictures that Huston painted, a colorful watercolor including a ram and a bunch of grapes, along with his handwritten inscription, "In celebration of my beloved friend Baron Philippe's 60th harvest at Mouton -- John Huston," illustrated the label of the 1982 vintage of Château Mouton Rothschild, in one of the greatest years of one of the world's greatest wines, putting him in the company of the renowned artists who illustrated that wine's label in other years.
 He had owned a wide collection of art, including a notable collection of Pre-Columbian art.